WPTechInnovation/wpw-doc-dev/docs/python27.md

 *   Try typing the following command: `ps -e | grep rpc` to get the pid(s) of rpc-agents that are running.
 *   Then do `kill <pid>` e.g. `kill 13249234` to kill these processes.
-*   Try re-running the examples
+*   Try re-running the examples.

 If you're still having trouble, you can contact us at [Innovation@Worldpay.com](mailto:innovation@worldpay.com).
 Alternatively, you can [raise an issue in GitHub](https://github.com/WPTechInnovation/worldpay-within-sdk/issues).